smjablonska/CompBio_Pipeline/README.md

 SeqIO

 **Spades, Bowtie and NCBI are all tools used in the code - Spades and Bowtie are software tools that need to be installed but NCBI needs an email and username.**
+**IN transcripts function I did run RNAspades - so input the path to that**

 ##Copy respository
 If you would like to clone this repository the command is